 The average company has a whopping 254 different applications available for its employees.
 That avalanche of technology tools can be overwhelming for workers, but perhaps even more pressing—it can be a major expense for employers.

-With a potential recession looming large in everybody’s mind, many companies are finding ways to tighten their belts and do more with less.
+After a rocky market in 2023, many companies are finding ways to tighten their belts and do more with less.
 One way that they can cut some costs (without reducing their workforce)?
 Effective SaaS spend management.

 What Is SaaS Spend Management?